sebcampos/HomeSecurityCamera/django_module/README.md

 Now lets install pyenv and add it to our PATH to help us manage different versions of python when we need to
 ```
 curl https://pyenv.run | bash
-export PATH="$HOME/.pyenv/bin:$PATH"
+echo 'export PATH="$HOME/.pyenv/bin:$PATH"
 eval "$(pyenv init -)"
-eval "$(pyenv virtualenv-init -)"
+eval "$(pyenv virtualenv-init -)"' >> ~/.bashrc
 ```
-next we will create a venv for python version 3.8.8 using pyenv (this might take a minute)
+exit and restart the terminal. navigate back to out Projects directory using the `cd` command next we will install python version 3.8.8 using pyenv so we can use Tensorflow and Django (this might take a minute)

 `pyenv install 3.8.8`

-Now lets install a version of python that will work with tensorflow and Django, python
+Next we will move into our django app directory with the command

+`cd djangoapp`